 The Detraxi biotech has undergone several clinical studies and is currently undergoing pre-clinical trials at Johns Hopkins University.
 “We’re expecting to licence the technology in China” says Kohli, “China has some very specific health challenges to overcome.
 Less than 1% of China’s population are donating blood, which falls far below the rate of 1% to 3% that is needed to meet demand.
 Countries like China are going to need a biotech solution, and that’s one of the reasons why Chinese companies are interested in Detraxi”.

-Kohli’s humanitarian hopes for his investment in Detraxi belies the true extent of his philanthropy.
+But it is not Kohli’s conglomeration of business interests that keep his days occupied, but his not-for-profit projects, which are substantial.
 With wife Wendy, in 2005 Kohli founded the Tej Kohli Foundation.
 “We knew that the sale of my company was imminent, and we wanted to have something new to put all of our focus and our energies into” says Kohli.

 The Tej Kohli Foundation’s first project provided practical and financial support to a group of disabled children in Costa Rica.
 “What that early experience taught us, was the difference that seemingly small interventions can make in the lives of young people and their families” says Kohli.